-Join Mark Thomas for an in-depth discussion in this video Summary: Life-cycle processes, part of ITIL Foundations.
+Join Mark Thomas for an in-depth discussion in this video Summary: Life-cycle processes, part of Cert Prep: ITIL 3 Foundation.

 Okay now that we’ve talked about all the processes…let’s just do a little summary on each one.…We won’t go through details on them,…just want to show you what we’ve talked about so far.…Service strategy we had three processes.…We had the portfolio, we had financial management,…we had business relationship management.…Service design we had eight.…Service design coordination, service level management,…availability management, capacity management,…continuity management, information security,…and supplier management.…Service transition we had TPS…or transition planning and support.…